Bilalyyy/VaporRateLimiter/README.md

 ## 🚀 Features

 - Limits the number of login attempts per IP and email
+- Gentle with legitimate users who make mistakes, relentless with attackers
-- Exponential penalty after repeated failures
+- Exponential penalty after repeated failures (60, 120, 240, 480... seconds)
 - Logs all suspicious activities and lockouts
 - Easy integration into any existing Vapor project